SAP/luigi/docs/general-settings.md

 ```
 * **allowRules** is an array of rules for the content in the iframe, managed by the HTML **allow** attribute.
 You can use one or more rules by adding them to the array, for example `allowRules: ['microphone', 'camera']`.
 Be aware that this mechanism requires the browser to support [Feature Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Feature_Policy).
 * **appLoadingIndicator.hideAutomatically** allows you to disable automatic hiding of the app loading indicator, which is enabled by default in case the app loading indicator is being used.
 Take a look at the [App loading indicator](luigi-ux-features.md#app-loading-indicator) section on how to use this feature.
-* **theming** in this configuration element you can specify which are the themes available in website.
-Here the children elements mandatory:
+* **theming** is a configuration element that allows you to specify a list of themes that are available on the website.
+The children elements:
-    * **themes**  is an array of available themes, for example `themes: ['light', 'dark']`.
+    * **themes** (mandatory) is an array of available themes, for example `themes: ['light', 'dark']`.
-    * **defaultTheme**  the default themes used by the application.
+    * **defaultTheme** (mandatory) the default theme used by the application.
-    * **nodeViewURLDecorator** (Optional) you can add an internal Luigi View Url decorator (below an example).
-Object is to add a query parameter where we add the current theme used by the application when micro frontends are loaded.
+    * **nodeViewURLDecorator** (Optional) you can add an internal Luigi View Url decorator (an example is below).
+This object adds a query parameter where you can add a current theme used by the application when micro-frontends are loaded.

 ```javascript
 theming : {